TobiasSekan/NetOdt/readme.md

 ## Upcoming features
 Next time, when possible:
-* Support text styles for header and footer
+* Support for font and font size for each text passage (+ header and footer)
-* Enumeration with typical font names
 * Text color support (foreground, background)
 * Additional standard style-sheets
   * Sender